Skip to main content

 As you know, an alert rule is created for a particular panel on a particular dashboard.

-Dashboard and Panel are mandatory parameters for an alert rule.
+Dashboard and panel are mandatory parameters for an alert rule.

-Dashboard and Panel are mandatory parameters for an alert rule.
+Dashboard and panel are mandatory parameters for an alert rule.

 In the picture below, the panel fetches three data frames, one for each device.